-As established in the regulations of the Board of Directors, the Audit and Control Committee will supervise the effectiveness of the internal control of the Company and its group, the internal audit and risk management systems, as well as discuss with the auditor any significant weaknesses in the internal control system detected in the course of the audit, among other things.
+As established in the Board of Directors' regulations, the Audit and Control Committee will oversee the effectiveness of the Company's internal control system and that of its group, internal auditing and risk management systems, as well as discuss with the external auditor any significant weaknesses in the internal control system detected during the audit process, among other functions.

-Therefore, Neinor Homes prepares a quarterly report for Senior Management and the Audit and Control Committee, in which the Internal Audit Department presents its analysis and follow-up on the internal control and risk management system implemented, as well as the key issues identified and the action plans drawn up.
+In this regard, Neinor Homes provides quarterly reporting for Senior Management and the Audit and Control Committee, during which the Internal Audit Department presents an analysis and follow-up on the implemented internal control and risk management system implemented, as well as the key findings and inefficiencies identified, and proposed action plans for implementation.

-This report also includes the findings from other mandatory regulatory compliance audits carried out in partnership with the Compliance Department (e.g. data protection, money laundering, etc.).
+Furthermore, this reporting includes the results of other mandatory compliance audits conducted in collaboration with the Compliance Department (e.g. data protection, money laundering, etc.).

-The external auditors also report their findings on the interim and annual financial statements, as well as any weaknesses observed during the audit.
+The external auditors also communicate the semi-annual and annual financial statements, as well as any weaknesses identified during their audit.

-The GRC and Internal Audit Department and the external auditor also hold regular meetings with the ACC without the presence of senior management to discuss the functioning of control systems.
+Additionally, the GRC and Internal Audit Department and the external auditor hold periodic meetings with the ACC without the presence of senior management, to report on the functioning of the control systems.

-In addition to their presence at the committee meetings held in 2022, the external auditors also held three meetings with the ACC or the GRC Management without the presence of senior management, and the internal audit function has maintained an ongoing flow of communication with the audit committee, reporting on various issues such as the requirements received from supervisory bodies, the risks identified and the audits performed, as well as analyses of new regulations and training carried out.
+In the 2024 financial year, in addition to their attendance at the committee meetings, two meetings have been held between the external auditor and the Audit and Control Committee or the GRC Department, without the presence of senior management, and the internal audit function has maintained continuous communication with the Audit and Control Committee, providing updates on various aspects such as requirements received from supervisory bodies, identified risks, conducted audits, analysis of new regulations and training conducted.